 Memaloose State Park is a seasonally operating park and campground.
 The name Memaloose comes from a Chinook word associated with burial rituals.
 The park was named after an island in the Columbia River which was once a traditional Chinook Indian burial ground.
 The park’s original name was Memaloose Island Overlook, but when reconstruction on the highway added private land to the original park’s boundaries, the park changed ownership, and it was renamed Memaloose State Park.

-Today, the park is considered an oasis because of its grassy meadows and tall maples, willows, and cottonwood trees that provide a cooling effect amidst the surrounding Gorge.
-Campers will enjoy this prime location and want to spend time outdoors enjoying the beautiful scenery.
+Today, this 441.35-acre park is considered an oasis because of its grassy meadows and tall maples, willows, and cottonwood trees that provide a cooling effect amidst the surrounding Gorge.
+RV campers will enjoy this prime location and want to spend time outdoors enjoying the beautiful scenery.

 In the winter, Bald Eagles gather along the Columbia River Gorge.
 The ability to witness so many of these majestic birds in one location will be an unforgettable experience.
 From December until early March, eagles roost at night in the trees along the Columbia River.
 Park rangers, who track the migrating eagles, have counted up to sixty Bald Eagles along the Dalles Dam at one time.
 Visit the Columbia Gorge Discovery Center for information on becoming a Bald Eagle birdwatcher.